Inspiredsoft/commons/README.md

 # Inspired Commons Class

-This project contains some web useful web component.
+This project contains some utilities classes.
 To use it add the following dependency to your pom.xml

 ```
 <dependency>